SuleimanFarah/sunpy/Ankit-Agrawal-:-Implementation-of-Image-Processing-routines-for-Map-and-MapCube.md

 Implementing a routine that compensates for the observed dimming on the edge of the Sun.

 ##### Week 12 and Final Evaluation (7th Sep - 16th Sep):
 Buffer period.
-Get the code design reviewed by the community.
-Add tests and Documentation.
-Fix bugs if any.
+Getting the code design reviewed by the community.
+Adding tests and documentation.
+Fixing bugs if any.

 ### Reference: